HVAC Systems Buying Guide of 2024: Which is the Best?

 Furnace

-A furnace is essentially a centrally located HVAC system that provides heated air throughout a structure.
+A furnace is a centrally located HVAC system that provides heated air throughout a structure.

-It should be noted that furnaces, unlike a heat pump, do not directly provide air conditioning.
-In climates where a furnace is installed, many times the HVAC system will also include an air conditioner for use in the summer.
+It should be noted that furnaces, unlike heat pumps, do not directly provide air conditioning.
+In climates where a stove is installed, the HVAC system often includes an air conditioner for use in the summer.

 Heat Pump